apollographql/rover-init-starters/add-mcp/QUICKSTART_MCP.md

 **Next Steps:**
 1. Create more GraphQL tools specific to your use case
-2. Explore Claude Desktop's capabilities with your new tools
+2. Explore your AI client's capabilities with your new tools
 3. Consider deploying to production for team-wide AI access
 4. Share your experience with the community!